 The LA Business Portal provides resources to help you determine whether you need to register your business and, if so, how to do it.
 If you need to register with the Los Angeles Office of Finance, the City offers tips before registering and an online registration portal.

 Long Beach generally requires businesses operating within the city to obtain a business license and pay a business license tax.
-For more information, check out these resources:
+For more information, visit the Long Beach Business License Division and the Long Beach Business Portal.

 For more information about starting a business in San Diego, visit the City’s Doing Business website.